Lalufu/solaredge-mqtt/README.md

   Config file: Section `general`, `solaredge-port`

 `--read-every N`
-: Read information from the inverter "every N seconds.
+: Read information from the inverter every N seconds.
 The time stamp sent to MQTT will also be aligned to a multiple of this number (see also --time-offset)

   Config file: Section `general`, `read-every`.
 Defaults to 5.

 `--time-offset N`
-: The values read from the inverter are not current, "but represent a state a few seconds in the past.
+: The values read from the inverter are not current, but represent a state a few seconds in the past.
 Use this to offset the timestamps of the data sent to MQTT.
-"This mainly important to sync the read with data from a different device, like a smart energy meter, which may use internal time stamps.
+This is mainly important to sync the read with data from a different device, like a smart energy meter, which may use internal time stamps.
 Using this will affect the alignment of time stamps sent to MQTT (see --read-every).
 Positive values will shift the time stamps into the past.